Timeline: The mysterious death of Stephen Smith in Murdaugh country

 Bland and Richter also hired Dr. Kenny Kinsey, a crime scene expert and star prosecution witness in the Murdaugh murder trial, to conduct an independent investigation into Stephen's death.
 On May 16, 2023, he told CBS News' Nikki Battiste about his findings.

-"How confident are you that you know what happened to Stephen Smith that night?"
-Battiste asks.

-"I'm as close to a degree of scientific certainty as I've ever felt," says Kinsey.

-All of the information gathered by Kinsey and DuPre has been turned over to SLED for their ongoing investigation.
+All of the information gathered by Dr. Kinsey and Dr. DuPre has been turned over to SLED for their ongoing investigation

 Sept.
 28, 2023: Stephen Smith's dreams live on